MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-3D-model.md

 - Use the arrow when you want the operator to insert a part into something stationary (for example, to hand-tighten a bolt into a tapped hole).

-- Use one of the hand poses when you want the operator to use his or her hand in a specific way to influence or manipulate something.
+- Use one of the hand poses when you want the operator to use their hand in a specific way to influence or manipulate something.
 There are various poses for specific interactions, such as Pull, Push, Pinch, and Grab.
 Combine these standard poses with arrows and/or icons to add additional meaning.

 - You can preview the image or video on the right side of the screen by selecting it (click or double-click) in the **Library**.